stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 # 3. Data Collection <a name="Data_Collection"/>
 So is COVID-19 really a pandemic?
 If so, how does it compare to other pandemics?
 According to the CDC [[1](https://www.cdc.gov/coronavirus/2019-ncov/index.html)], COVID-19 **may** be 10x worse than the common flu, though some people will contract COVID-19 and have little to no symptoms whatsoever.

+In 2017, [Dr. Anthony Fauci](https://www.niaid.nih.gov/news-events/director-in-the-news?page=9) warned of a pandemic in his [speech at Georgetown university](https://gumc.georgetown.edu/gumc-stories/global-health-experts-advise-advance-planning-for-inevitable-pandemic/#) based on his [research](https://alatorax.org/index.php/pt/descargar/adjunto/387_0i2FZP_novel-vaccine-technologies.pdf).

-However, a recent article by Dr. Anthony Fauci, et.al., states that the COVID-19 models are very conservative, and the COVID-19 **mortality rate is considerably less than initial predictions** [[3](https://www.nejm.org/doi/full/10.1056/NEJMe2002387)].
+A recent article by Dr. Anthony Fauci, et.al., states that the COVID-19 models are very conservative, and the COVID-19 **mortality rate is considerably less than initial predictions** [[3](https://www.nejm.org/doi/full/10.1056/NEJMe2002387)].

 If you are reading this notebook, you realize that you are more than a lay-person.
 You have powerful tools at your fingertips ([Data Science](https://github.com/dsbc2020/ml_training/tree/master/notebooks/10-steps-to-DS), [Python](https://github.com/dsbc2020/ml_training/tree/master/notebooks/Python-in-2-days), and [Machine Learning](https://github.com/dsbc2020/ml_training/tree/master/notebooks/Machine-Learning-in-1-day)), and you likely have access to the [Coronavirus raw data](https://github.com/dsbc2020/ml_training/tree/master/notebooks/Examples/coronavirus/data) so that you can analyze and formulate your own opinion.
 You realize that to be a Data Scientist requires you to be a creative and critical thinker... an individual.

 Team DSBC had the same notion!

 So we collected data from the CDC and WHO websites.
 But we didn't stop there.
 We are critical thinkers too.
 We also collected data for:
+- Wuhan Institute of Virology publications [2016](https://link.springer.com/article/10.1007/s12250-016-3713-9), [2017](https://onlinelibrary.wiley.com/doi/full/10.1111/zph.12358), [2018](https://link.springer.com/article/10.1007/s12250-018-0012-7), [2019](https://www.nejm.org/doi/full/10.1056/NEJMoa2001316)
+- National institute of Allergy & Infectious Diseases [funding](https://taggs.hhs.gov/Detail/AwardDetail?arg_AwardNum=R01AI110964&arg_ProgOfficeCode=104), and [research of coronavirus](https://www.niaid.nih.gov/diseases-conditions/coronaviruses)
 - The COVID Tracking Project [[4](https://covidtracking.com/)]
 - Coronavirus international incidence dates [[5](https://www.washington.edu/news/2020/02/07/interactive-map-shows-worldwide-spread-of-coronavirus/)]
 - JHU Data sources [[6](https://github.com/CSSEGISandData/COVID-19)], [[7](https://github.com/imdevskp/covid_19_jhu_data_web_scrap_and_cleaning)]